jupyter/notebook/docs/source/examples/Notebook/JavaScript Notebook Extensions.rst

 `View the original notebook on nbviewer <http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/JavaScript%20Notebook%20Extensions.ipynb>`__

-Embrasing web standards
+Embracing web standards
 =======================

-One of the main reason that allowed us to developp the current notebook web application was to embrase the web technology.
+One of the main reason that allowed us to develop the current notebook web application was to embrace the web technology.

-By beeing a pure web application using HTML, Javascript and CSS, the Notebook can get all the web technology improvement for free.
+By being a pure web application using HTML, Javascript and CSS, the Notebook can get all the web technology improvement for free.
 Thus, as browsers support for different media extend, The notebook web app should be able to be compatible without modification.